llemr-conspiracy/llemr/docs/getting-started/production.rst

 .. code-block:: yaml

   nginx:
-      image: nginx:1.19
-      container_name: nginx
+    build: ./compose/production/nginx
     ports:
       - 80:80
       - 443:443
-      env_file:
-        - ./.envs/.production/.nginx
-      volumes:
-        - ./compose/production/nginx/templates:/etc/nginx/templates
-        - ./compose/production/nginx/certs:/etc/nginx/certs
     depends_on:
       - django
+    volumes:
+      - production_static_files:/app/staticfiles
     networks:
       - nginx_network

 Generate or install TLS keys:
 --------------------------------
-In production, Osler should always be accessed exclusivly with HTTPS for security reasons.
-In the production compose stack, nginx automatically serves Osler using HTTPS with the SSL certificates at `osler/compose/production/certs/`.
+In production, LLEMR should always be accessed exclusivly with HTTPS for security reasons.
+In the production compose stack, nginx automatically serves LLEMR using HTTPS with the SSL certificates at `osler/compose/production/certs/`.
 If you are using certificates issued by a third party, place them in this directory, ensuring the following permissions

 .. code-block::